RafaBadii/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a repository of the Shell, init files, variables and expansions project
+This is the read me file of the Shell, init files, variables and expansions project